adamiBs/vscode-terraform-live-graph/README.md

 ## Usage

-Open a Terraform file in Visual Studio Code
+1. Open a Terraform file in Visual Studio Code
+2. Activate the extension by selecting "Terraform Graph View" from the Command Palette (`CMD+Shift+p`/`Ctrl+Shift+p`).
-Click on the "Terraform Live Graph" icon on the left-hand side of the screen (or press Ctrl+Alt+G) A live graph of your Terraform code will appear on the right-hand side of the screen As you write your Terraform code, the graph will update in real-time to reflect your changes
+3. A live graph of your Terraform code will appear on the right-hand side of the screen
+4. As you write your Terraform code, the graph will update in real-time to reflect your changes

-## Features

-1. Live graph of your Terraform code that updates in real-time as you write it
-2. Hover over a resource or module in the graph to see its details
-3. Click on a resource or module in the graph to jump to its definition in the code

 ## Requirements